 - A. Erosion Hazard Assessments. - 1.
 Preparation by a Qualified Expert.
 An erosion hazard assessment shall be prepared by a qualified expert for geological hazards meeting the requirements in LMC 17.10.050, Definitions. - 2.
 Erosion Hazard Assessments.
-An erosion hazard assessment is a written report and plan sheets that contain, at the minimum, the following.
-Technical justification shall be provided where the qualified expert does not deem any information applicable. - a.
-An overview of existing channel characteristics and stream hydraulics at the subject property; - An assessment of the probability for stream induced erosion to occur on the subject property and the estimated extent of the property that would be affected; - c.
-A site map of the property, drawn to scale, delineating the relationship of the stream to the property, and existing erosion areas and/or potential erosion areas, and the proposed development, including structural dimensions; - d.
+An erosion hazard assessment is a written report and plan sheets that contain, at the minimum, the following. - a.
+An overview of existing channel characteristics and stream hydraulics at the subject property; - An assessment of the probability for stream induced erosion to occur on the subject property and the estimated extent of the property that would be affected; - A site map of the property, drawn to scale, delineating the relationship of the stream to the property, and existing erosion areas and/or potential erosion areas, and the proposed development, including structural dimensions; - d.
 A cross-section map, drawn to scale and at 2-foot contour intervals from the edge of the river's surface to the furthest landward boundary of the property, and including the proposed development. - e.
 The seal of the geotechnical engineer or engineering geologist.